psyker-team/mist-v2/README.md

 | $PROMPT         | Prompt that describes the input clean images, used to perturb the images.                  |
 | $CLASS_PROMPT   | Prompt used to generate class data, recommended to be similar to $PROMPT.                  |

-Here is a case command to run Mist-v2 on GPU:
+Here is a case command to run Mist V2 on GPU:

 ```bash
 accelerate launch attacks/mist.py --cuda --low_vram_mode --instance_data_dir data/training --output_dir output/ --class_data_dir data/class --instance_prompt "a photo of a misted person, high quality, masterpiece" --class_prompt "a photo of a person, high quality, masterpiece" --mixed_precision bf16